mdoerner4/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-Calculate the total for each day for the new Complete dataset.
+Calculate the total steps for each day for the Complete data.

 ```r
 stepsdaytotals_comp <- aggregate(dcomplete$steps, by = list(as.Date(as.character(dcomplete$date))), FUN = sum)